 Q1.
 What are the start-up costs?

-The start-up cost depends on the service model you choose.
-To best meet the different needs of busy primary care practices, synAllergy offers two service models – the synAllergy Assist and the Turnkey Model.
-There are no start-up costs associated with the synAllergy Assist Model.
 The start-up cost for the Turnkey Model varies based on test panel and type of training selected but typically runs around $9,500.
 The bulk of this expense is for the purchase of your initial inventory of skin allergy testing extracts, testing supplies, provisioning extracts, and provisioning supplies. synAllergy does not profit from your purchase of this starting inventory of supplies but assists you in purchasing the supplies needed direct from the manufacturer at a discounted price.

 Q2.
 How are synAllergy’s fees structured?

-synAllergy’s service fees are based on a fixed fee per skin prick test performed and provision for immunotherapy prepared.
+synAllergy’s service fees are based on a fixed fee per skin prick test performed and for each formulary ordered for provisioning the serum.

 Q3.
 Is there someone who I can call if I have questions?

 Yes. synAllergy offers access to a team of healthcare professionals with many years of clinical allergy experience including a board certified MD with extensive experience providing allergy services in a general practice setting.